-Kobe Bryant's induction to hall of fame postponed: report
+Kobe Bryant's induction to hall of fame postponed: Report

 "We're definitely canceling," Hall of Fame spokesman Jerry Colangelo told ESPN on Wednesday.
 "It's going to have to be the first quarter of next year.
 (The board will) meet in a couple of weeks and look at the options of how and when and where."

-Bryant died January 26 at age 41 in a helicopter crash in Calabasas, California that also claimed the life of his 13-year-old daughter, Gianna, and seven others.
+Bryant died January 26 at age 41 in a helicopter crash in Calabasas, California, which also claimed the life of his 13-year-old daughter, Gianna, and seven others.

 Bryant was an 18-time NBA all-star, five-time NBA champion and three-time NBA finals MVP in a two-decade career with the Los Angeles Lakers.